 However, WCAG can be and has been incorporated into the law.
 In fact, Section 508 of the Rehabilitation Act of 1973 was recently updated to include WCAG 2.0 AA as the official technical standard for web accessibility.

 In sum: While WCAG conformance is not the same as legal compliance, the success criteria included in WCAG are designed to help website owners achieve the level of accessibility that is required by laws such as ADA and AODA.
 This is why, globally, WCAG conformance is the gold standard for web accessibility and is considered a best practice.

 Making your website, web content, and/or apps accessible is a must for any business operating online – not only to avoid lawsuits, but also to serve your customers equitably.
 And while WCAG conformance is absolutely attainable, it’s an ongoing process in which one-and-done solutions won’t suffice.

-That’s why eSSENTIAL Accessibility provides audits, user testing, documents in accessible format, accessibility policies and plans, training, and legal support to help website owners make web accessibility part of the foundation of their businesses.
-Learn more about how eSSENTIAL Accessibility can help make your digital experiences WCAG and ADA compliant.
+That’s why Level Access provides audits, user testing, documents in accessible format, accessibility policies and plans, training, and legal support to help website owners make web accessibility part of the foundation of their businesses.
+Learn more about how Level Access can help make your digital experiences WCAG and ADA compliant.

 eSSENTIAL Accessibility has changed its name to Level Access!
 Read More